jade-nl/dt.bldr/bin/README.md

 To get rid of all the merged branches just run *dt.bldr.sh -c*, which will force a fresh darktable clone.

-The *-t* option takes care of the integration tests that come with darktable.
-The main reason for this script is to be able to build an install one or more personalized darktable versions and as such these integration tests are somewhat out-of-scope.

-The integration tests are rather large and are not being downloaded by default.
-There's a configuration option that can be set in dt.bldr.cfg to change this behaviour.

 ---
 ## General

-This script will always start with the system-wide configuration file that can be found in /opt/dt.bldr/cfg and, if present, overlay the local copy.
+This script will always start with parsing the system-wide configuration file that can be found in /opt/dt.bldr/cfg and, if present, overlay the local copy.
 So even if you use a local configuration file that has a limited amount of entries the complete set of options is used/shown.